epwalsh/pomo.nvim/README.md

 A simple, customizable [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer for Neovim, written in Lua.

+## Features

+- 🪶 Lightweight and asynchronous
+- 💻 Written in Lua
+- ⚙️ Easily customizable and extendable

+### Commands

+- `:TimerStart TIMELIMIT [NAME]` to start a new timer.
+For example, `:TimerStart 25m Work` to start a timer for 25 minutes called "Work".
+- `:TimerStop TIMERID` to stop a running timer by its ID, e.g. `:TimerStop 1`.

 ## Setup

 To setup pomo.nvim you just need to call `require("pomo").setup({ ... })` with the desired options.
 Here are some examples using different plugin managers.
 The full set of [configuration options](#configuration-options) are listed below.